jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 }
 ```

 First notice that we need to `use minigrep::Config` to bring `Config` from the library crate into the binary crate.
 We don't do this for `run`, because the convention is to use structs directly and use the crate or module name for functions.
+(If you're wondering why we don't have to `use minigrep`, it's because `minigrep` is a fully qualified top level path like `std`.)

-When we call into `Config::build()`, we're calling `unwrap_or_else()` to handle the error case.
+When we call into `Config::build`, we're calling `unwrap_or_else` to handle the error case.
 This function unwraps the `Ok` variant, "or else" calls into the provided closure, which we're using to print an error message and exit with an error code.
 (Again, we'll cover closures more in [chapter 13][chap13].)
-When calling `run()` we could also have used `unwrap_or_else()`, but `run()` doesn't return a value we want to unwrap, so instead we use the `if let...` syntax.
+When calling `run` we could also have used `unwrap_or_else`, but `run` doesn't return a value we want to unwrap, so instead we use the `if let...` syntax.

-Finally, a subtle change but we're using `println!()` here instead of `println!()`.
+Finally, a subtle change but note that we're using `eprintln!` here instead of `println!`.
 This causes our errors to be printed to stderr instead of stdout.
 If you try running:

 ```sh
 $ cargo run > output.txt